DiscordGuide/discordguide.github.io/content/bots.md

 **We have to start somewhere… and that somewhere is with the basics!**

 “What are the types of bots?”
-You might ask, well I gave a rough idea in the server guides but here we’ll go a bit more in depth.
+You might ask, well I gave a rough idea in the server guides but here we’ll go a bit more in-depth.

   • Interface Bots: